Giachasidis/Giachasidis/README.md

 ## Hi, I'm Marios!

 I'm a 17-year-old developer from Greece, currently preparing for university studies in Computer Science.
-I design and build production-grade applications with a strong focus on scalability, maintainability, and clean architecture.
+I design and build production-grade applications with a strong focus on scalability, maintainability, clean architecture, and modern development practices.

 ## Technical Proficiencies